Kosovo

 VAT refunds

-Taxable entities have the right to carry forward to following tax periods the VAT credit or to claim VAT refund if the following conditions are met:
+Taxable entities have the right to carry forward to the following three tax periods the VAT credit or to claim VAT refund if the following conditions are met:

 • The taxable person is in VAT credit position for three consecutive months.